chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 Computing a diff before re-rendering is useful when it's easier to find the diff than to render.
 In the Game of Life program, comparing the current and next states of the cell takes less time than redrawing the cell.
 And in React, comparing two trees of React elements takes less time than rendering the entire tree on the real DOM.
 If it took more time to produce the diff than to render, it would be more reasonable to just redraw the entire view.

 The diff optimization is also useful when most of the view remains the same between states.
 In the Game of Life program, only one cell in the grid changes when someone clicks the grid.
 And when the game is running, only the cells close to live cells change state.
 In the React components we saw, only a few properties of the tree (like the text content) changed between states, while most of the DOM remained unchanged.
-If most of the view changes between states (for example, in games with moving cameras), diffing only introduces additional overhead.
+If most of the view changes between states (for example, in games with moving cameras), diffing only ends up introducing additional overhead.

-With those factors in mind, we may recap: when rendering a view declaratively from state, if only some of the view changes between states, and it takes much less time to compute a diff than to render, redraw only the diff.
+With those considerations in mind, we can recap: when rendering a view declaratively from state, if only some of the view changes between states, and it takes much less time to compute a diff than to render, redraw only the diff.